 Dialysis is a type of treatment, which filters and purifies the blood with the aid of a machine.
-It is an artificial way of purifying blood.
-There are two types of dialysis, namely hemodialysis and peritoneal dialysis.
-Hemodialysis, the most common form of dialysis, which involves using a manmade kidney called a hemodialyzer, which removes toxins and waste materials from blood.
+It is an artificial way of purifying the blood.
+There are two types of dialysis, namely hemodialysis, and peritoneal dialysis.
+Hemodialysis, the most common form of dialysis, which involves using a manmade kidney called a hemodialyzer, which removes toxins and waste materials from the blood.

 Peritoneal Dialysis, on the other hand, is a type of treatment which involves implanting a catheter in the stomach.
 During the procedure, a fluid called dialysate flows into the abdomen that absorbs all the waste material, which is consequently drained out of the body.

 You may need dialysis if:

 - When waste materials and toxins start to accumulate in the body

 - In an event of an injury or accident to the kidney such as internal lacerations (wound caused by the tearing of a tissue)